tanyaphung/popgen_tools/README.md

 # popgen_tools
-This repository contains scripts that are often used in population genetics analyses (generating the site frequency spectrum or calculating genetic diversity)
+This repository contains scripts that are often used in population genetics analyses (generating the site frequency spectrum or calculating genetic diversity).

+* Note that these scripts are still under development to add more features.

 ## Getting started